All posts by Tim Anderson

 First, while we are in the App Registration, find the bit that says Token Configuration and click Edit Groups Claim.
 This will instruct Azure to send group membership with the access token so our app can read it.
 Here we have a difficult decision.

 If we choose all security groups, this will send all groups with the token including users who are in a group within a group – but only up to a limit of somewhere between 6 and 200.
-If we choose Groups assigned to the application which can limit this to just AccessITWritingApp but this will only work for direct members.
+If we choose Groups assigned to the application we can limit this to just AccessITWritingApp but this will only work for direct members.
 By the way, you will have to assign the group to the app in Enterprise applications in the Azure portal but the app might not appear there.
-You can do this though via the Overview in the App registration and clicking the link for Managed application in local directory.
+You can do this though via the Overview in the App registration and clicking the link for Manage application in local directory.
 Why two sections for app registrations?
 Why is the app both in and not in Enterprise applications?
 I am sure it makes sense to someone.

 In the enterprise application you can click Assign users and groups and add the AccessITWritingWebApp group – though only if you have a premium “Active Directory plan level” meaning a premium Entra ID directory plan level.
 There is some confusion about this.

+Another option is App Roles.
 You can assign App Roles to a user of the application with a standard (P1) Entra ID subscription.
 Information on using App Roles rather than groups, or alongside them, is here.
 Though note:

 “Currently, if you add a service principal to a group, and then assign an app role to that group, Microsoft Entra ID doesn’t add the roles claim to tokens it issues.”